Hong Kong Exchanges and Clearing : AMENDED AND RESTATED MEMORANDUM AND ARTICLES OF ASSOCIATION | MarketScreener

 to do so, vote in person or, where proxies are allowed, by proxy or,

-"transfer office" shall mean the place where the principal register is situate for the time being.
+shall mean the place where the principal register is situate for the

 Words importing either gender shall include the other gender and the neuter; words importing persons and the neuter shall include companies and corporations and vice versa; and words denoting the singular shall include the plural and words denoting the plural shall include the singular.